jeremiah-c-leary/hdl-component-manager/docs/source/contributing.rst

 Pull requests are always welcome.
 I am trying to follow a Test Driven Development (TDD) process.
 If you do add a new feature or fix a bug, I would appreciate a new or updated test to go along with the change.
+If not, then I will add a test to cover any updates.

 I use *Travis CI* to run all the tests.
-I also use *Codacy* and *Code Climate* to check for code style issues.
+*Codacy* and *Code Climate* are my quality control tools.
-I use *Codcov* to check the code coverage of the tests.
+Code coverage is reported by *Codcov*.

 *Travis CI* will run these tools when a pull request is made.
 The results will be available on the pull request Github page.